-Tuesday mornings are set aside for team meetings, but students can still come in to do a retake.
+Tuesday mornings from 8:20 to 8:45 are set aside for a Calculus teacher meeting, but students can still come in to do a retake.

 All AP Calculus BC students may retake quizzes during their priviledge period.
-I have about 12 extra desks in my classroom just for this purpose.
+I have 17 extra desks in my classroom just for this purpose.
 They may come in when I am teaching and I will take a moment, check that they did their corrections and get them their retake.

 There are currently 231 AP Calc BC students scheduled to start the 2019/2020 year.
 Some of those kids are classified as IB HL 1 students.

 There is another AP Calc BC teacher : Mrs. Jennifer Ellis.
 She is an excellent teacher (She was a teacher of the year for Allen ISD).

 This year Mrs. Ellis is teaching 1 AP Calc BC class and 5 AP Calc AB classes.
 Mrs. Ellis taught both AP Calculus AB and BC last year.